orSpec/workforce_scheduling/README.md

  The demand for employees with this qualification for a slot with demand is given by λ.
  For each employee there can be requirements for the minimum and maximum working hours he/she has to work per week.
 Additionaly there is a global minimum for the length of a shift: If an employee works on a day the shift has to be equal or longer than δ.
 For each employee and day the length of the shift can't exceed a value of Ω hours.
-The maximum working hours per week for an employee can be exceeded if Θ is bigger than zero.
+The maximum working hours per week for an employee can be exceeded if Θ is greater than zero.
 In this case the employee does overtime.
-In contrast if Φ is bigger than zero an employee can work less than the agreed minimum working hours per week.
+In contrast if Φ is greater than zero an employee can work less than the agreed minimum working hours per week.
 The parameter γ denotes the availablity in hours of an employee on a given day.
 If set to 0 the employee is not available (e.g. due to sickness, vacation, etc.).

 The problem needs these decision variables: